david-christiansen/bob24/README.md

     matching, recursion, datatypes, and other common features of functional languages look in Lean's syntax, as well as how to interact with Lean
- 2. Two verified implementations of a JSON filter
+ 2. Two verified implementations of a JSON filter, one using linked lists and the other using efficient arrays

 The JSON filter is a command-line tool that applies a query to a sequence of JSON values read from standard input, writing those that